Boxing career of Muhammad Ali

+In 1999, Ali was named Sports Illustrated Sportsman of the Century and BBC Sports Personality of the Century.
+BoxRec ranks him as the tenth greatest boxer of all time, pound-for-pound, and the second-greatest heavyweight.

 Early career

 Clay made his professional debut on October 29, 1960, winning a six-round decision over Tunney Hunsaker.
 From then until the end of 1963, Clay amassed a record of 19–0 with 15 wins by knockout.
 He defeated boxers including Tony Esperti, Jim Robinson, Donnie Fleeman, Alonzo Johnson, George Logan, Willi Besmanoff, LaMar Clark, Doug Jones and Henry Cooper.
 Clay also beat his former trainer and veteran boxer Archie Moore in a 1962 match.

 These early fights were not without trials.
 Clay was knocked down by both Sonny Banks and Cooper.
 In the Cooper fight, Clay was floored by a left hook at the end of round four, and was groggy when he got up at the count of three.
 However, the round had ended by the time he rose, and he recovered between rounds, going on to win in the predicted 5th round due to Cooper's severely cut eye.
 The fight with Doug Jones on March 13, 1963, was Clay's toughest fight during this stretch.
 The number two and three heavyweight contenders respectively, Clay and Jones fought on Jones' home turf at New York's Madison Square Garden.
 Jones staggered Clay in the first round, and the unanimous decision for Clay was greeted by boos and a rain of debris thrown into the ring.
 Watching on closed-circuit TV, heavyweight champ Sonny Liston quipped that if he fought Clay he might get locked up for murder.
 The fight was later named "Fight of the Year" by The Ring magazine.

 In each of these fights, Clay vocally belittled his opponents and vaunted his abilities.
 He called Jones "an ugly little man" and Cooper a "bum."
 He said he was embarrassed to get in the ring with Alex Miteff and claimed that Madison Square Garden was "too small for me."
 His provocative and outlandish behavior in the ring was inspired by professional wrestler "Gorgeous George" Wagner.
 Ali stated in a 1969 interview with the Associated Press' Hubert Mizel that he met with Gorgeous George in Las Vegas in 1961 and that the wrestler inspired him to use wrestling jargon when he did interviews.

 In 1960, Clay left Moore's camp, partially due to his refusal to do chores such as washing dishes and sweeping.
 To replace Moore, Clay hired Angelo Dundee to be his trainer.
 Clay had met Dundee in February 1957 during Clay's amateur career.
 Around this time, Clay sought longtime idol Sugar Ray Robinson to be his manager, but was rebuffed.